-The city of Orlando tends to sit in the shadow of Cinderella’s castle and Hogwarts School of Witchcraft & Wizardry, but there is more to offer outside of the hype and legitimate magical sparks of Disney and Universal.
-Orlando and all of Florida offer a great eating scene, spectacular museums, and an exciting history that extends through its sprawling Everglades to glorious beaches, and the Space Coast, which is the home to Kennedy Space Center, before docking at the tip of the state where you will find more splendors in quirky Key West.
+The city of Orlando tends to sit in the shadow of Cinderella’s Castle and Hogwarts School of Witchcraft & Wizardry, but there is more to offer outside of the hype and legitimate magical sparks of Disney and Universal.
+Orlando and all of Florida offers a great eating scene, spectacular museums, and an exciting history that extends through its sprawling Everglades to glorious beaches, and the Space Coast, which is the home to Kennedy Space Center, before docking at the tip of the state where you will find more splendors in quirky Key West.

 Typical Orlando Summer Afternoon, Roasting hot but afternoon cloud Building!